ma7moudShaaban/Penetration-Testing/Web/XPath Injection/README.md

   </module>
 </academy_modules>
 ```
-- An XML document usually begins with the XML declaration, which specifies the XML version and encoding.If the declaration is omitted, the XML parser assumes the version 1.0 and the encoding UTF-8.
+- An XML document usually begins with the XML declaration, which specifies the XML version and encoding.
+If the declaration is omitted, the XML parser assumes the version 1.0 and the encoding UTF-8.
-- The data in an XML document is formatted in a **tree structure** consisting of nodes with the top element called the root element node.Furthermore, there are different types of nodes:
+- The data in an XML document is formatted in a **tree structure** consisting of nodes with the top element called the root element node.
+Furthermore, there are different types of nodes:
     - Element nodes such as module and title
     - Attribute nodes such as co-author="LTNB0B" or difficulty="medium"
     - Comment nodes such as this is a comment